U.S. auto sales fall in Q1 as chip shortage slows factories

-DETROIT (AP) — New-vehicle sales in the U.S. were expected to fall around 15% in the first quarter compared with a year ago, as the global computer chip shortage continued to slow factories amid high consumer demand.
+DETROIT (AP) — New-vehicle sales in the U.S. fell about 12% in the first quarter compared with a year ago, as the global computer chip shortage continued to slow factories amid high consumer demand.

 General Motors reported Friday that its sales were down 20% for the quarter, while Toyota sales were off 15%.
 Stellantis sales were down 14%, while Nissan was off almost 30%.
 Honda reported a 23% decline, and Hyundai sales were fell just 4% from January through March.